Gohan no Tomo: First Modern Furikake Product

-During modern times, Furikake products were designed by several Japanese companies and “Gohan no Tomo (御飯の友)” is considered as the first modern Furikake.
-In the early Taisho period (Taisho : 1912 to 1926), the first Furikake product was created and sold in Kumamoto Prefecture.
+During modern times, Furikake products were devised by several Japanese makers, and “Gohan no Tomo (御飯の友)” is considered the first modern Furikake.

-Actually, the first modern Furikake, Gohan no Tomo still exists and is available at some Japanese supermarkets and online shopping sites, so the other day, I purchased it from Amazon Japan and tried the Furikake rice seasoning with steamed plain rice for the first time.
+As you can see in the photo, the Gohan no Tomo Furikake still exists!
+The other day, I purchased it from Amazon Japan and tried it for the first time.

 In the Taisho period, when Gohan no Tomo went on the market, many people were short of calcium intake.